1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Informed consent is required.
 This means that our patients understand that while we’ve taken measures to minimize risk of viral transmission, the nature of massage therapy, osteopathy, and acupuncture, counselling, and movement therapies, means that physical distancing is not possible in the treatment room/studio.

-- Thorough and honest pre-screening for symptoms of COVID-19 will be completed, including information about recent travel.
+- Thorough and honest pre-screening for symptoms of COVID-19 will be completed.

-- All clinic staff must use the BC COVID-19 self-assessment tool daily, and stay home/cancel appointments if we are experiencing COVID-19 symptoms.
+- All practitioners use the BC COVID-19 self-assessment tool daily, and stay home/cancel appointments if we are experiencing cold, flu, or COVID-19 symptoms.

 - For patients at greater risk: we will take additional precautions, discuss alternatives for care, postpone treatment – explore options.
-Health practitioners may provide massage therapy when the patient and therapist agree that the benefits of care delivery outweigh the risk to the patient.
+Health practitioners may provide treatment when the patient and therapist agree that the benefits of care delivery outweigh the risk to the patient.
+If you are uncomfortable in any way please let us know and we will reschedule you as soon as you are feeling comfortable (top of wait list).

 SCREENING UPON ARRIVAL